Catch A Lift: Utah’s Lift-Served Mountain Biking

 The Scene

 Snowbasin Resort is the perfect place to fritter away a summer afternoon or evening.
-On weekends Snowbasin offers gondola rides to access invigorating climbs and novice to moderate downhill trails.
-While the trails are open to the public seven days a week, lift access via the gondola is only available on Saturdays and Sundays during the summer biking season.
+On weekends, Snowbasin offers gondola rides to access novice to moderate downhill trails.
+While the trails are open to the public to pedal uphill seven days a week, lift access via the gondola is only available on Saturdays and Sundays during the summer biking season.

 There are over 26 miles of mountain bike trails at Snowbasin that connect to over 50 miles of singletrack fun in the neighboring Forest Service.
 Snowbasin's trails wind through glades of aspens and pines while incorporating the phenomenal terrain the resort is known for.
 All levels of riding are offered at Snowbasin from the Needles Gondola which also offers hiking and scenic gondola rides.

-Snowbasin offers a ton of diversions in the summer months including scenic lift rides, summit dining, yoga, hiking, wildlife viewing, concerts, BBQ, mini golf and an annual Oktoberfest.
-The very popular Blues, Brews, & BBQ offers a concert each Sunday accompanied by savory BBQ food.
-It's great to head to Snowbasin early, make a few laps and stick around for the fun on the resort's big lawn.
+Snowbasin offers a ton of diversions in the summer months, including scenic lift rides, summit dining, hiking, wildlife viewing, concerts, music festivals, mini golf and an annual Oktoberfest.
+The very popular Blues and Brews offers a concert each Saturday and Sunday that is great for families, kiddos and leashed dogs.
+It's awesome to head to Snowbasin early on the weekend, make a few laps and stick around for the fun on the resort's big lawn.

 Lift-Served Chairlifts